Pin It!

 The prepared cookie bar "dough" in a parchment-lined pan right before the last remaining coconut flakes have been added

-• Line the Pan with Extra Parchment Paper: Lining your pan with parchment paper is super important – otherwise, the bars will stick.
+• Line the pan.
+Lining your pan with parchment paper is super important, otherwise, these ooey-gooey magic bars will stick.
 I like to use a large sheet of parchment paper that extends over both ends of the baking sheet for easy removal.
 I don’t like to use foil because I find it can stick to the bottom of the bars.

-• Let the Bars Cool Completely: You won’t be able to slice the bars cleanly if they’re still warm when you cut into them.
+• Let the bars cool fully.
+You won’t be able to slice the bars cleanly if they’re still warm when you cut into them.
 You can pop them into the fridge to speed up the cooling process if you’d like.

-• Warm Up the Knife if Needed: If the bars are completely cooled and you still have trouble cutting them, try running your knife under hot water and carefully drying it off before each slice.
-This will help the blade slide through more easily.
+• Get clean slices.
+If the bars are completely cooled and you still have trouble cutting them into squares, try running your knife under hot water and carefully drying it off before each slice.
+I use this same technique when cutting brownies and cheesecake bars.
+Warming up the knife helps the blade slide through the bars more easily.

 Three stacked seven layer bars with a fourth bar leaning up against the stack